 Skip to content

-Lab Instructions: Implementing Flash Messages
+Lab 4: Implementing Flash Messages

 In this lab, you will implement a flash messaging system for your Slim 4 application.
 Flash messages provide temporary user feedback after form submissions, login attempts, and other actions.
 By the end of this lab, you’ll have a fully functional flash messaging system using Bootstrap alerts.